Integrity * Objectivity * Confidentiality * Competence

 These audits are normally requested on an as-needed basis by management, or are requested by anonymous tips.
 Investigative audits focus on things such as alleged irregular conduct, non-compliance with established policies or laws, misuse of University resources, false time reporting, internal theft, and/or conflicts of interest.

 The Office of Internal Audit often provides routine consultation and advisory services to all levels of University management.
 Consultative engagements typically involve interpreting policies or reviewing specific processes and controls and offering an opinion on how internal controls might be strengthened.
 These are frequently undertaken when a significant process change is being planned.
-We strongly encourage departments to contact us for consultation when starting a new business process or making significant changes to the way you conduct your day-to-day activities.
+We strongly encourage departments to contact us for consultation when starting a new business process, implementing a new information system, or making significant changes to the way you conduct your day-to-day activities.
 We believe that it is easier to "get it right" from the beginning rather than having to "fix it" later!

 A financial audit is a review intended to serve as a basis for expressing an opinion regarding the fairness, consistency, and conformity to financial information with generally accepted accounting principles.
 Financial audits can be full or limited in scope, depending on the objectives.